5argon/NotchSolution/README.md

 For non-uGUI objects, sometimes there are controls waiting to be raycasted by something like `Physics2DRaycaster` to trigger the `EventSystem` just like UI objects.
 Notch could make those objects difficult to touch, but this time we have no help from uGUI layout system to move things out of the way.

-How "adaptation" components works is that it could move things out of the way with help from animation Playables API.
+How "adaptation" components works is that it could move things out of the way with help from Animation Playables API, which uses `Animator` component without a controller asset to bind to desired properties.
+(In fact, the controller asset should internally ended up using Animation Playables API.)

 My design is that we will have 2 **single-frame** `AnimationClip` that represent "normal state" and "fully adapted state".
 These clips could control just about anything keyable, and the evaluated value could be blended anywhere between 2 clips.

-Moreover this control is not counted as dirtying the game object, which is perfect.
+Moreover this playable-modified values is not counted as dirtying the game object, which is perfect.
 If you use adaptation components on prefabs, it will not cause an override and dirty asterisk while you preview the adaptation via notch simulator/aspect switch.

-Playables API requires an `Animator` component, however the controller asset is not needed so just add an empty `Animator`.
-(It must be `.enable = true` though.)
-Unfortunately without the controller asset you cannot use Animation tab to design the 2 clips I mentioned, so in the end you will need to connect a dummy controller asset to `Animator` just so you could design the clips, then you can remove it once you are done to prevent animation state machine creation at runtime.

 Default to all adaptation components, it adapts once automatically only on `Start()` since unlike uGUI's layout system where all the edges and sizes cause ripple effect, it is not expected that the value controlling the adaptation will change often.
 (Aspect ratio couldn't change mid-game, notch couldn't expand mid-game, etc.) You could still adapt again normally with manual `Adapt()` call.